ToKiNoBug/HeuristicFlow/docs/Genetic.md

 # Genetic algorithm template class

-GA has some implementation of genetic algorithm solver.
+Genetic has some implementations of genetic algorithm solver.

 <br>
 <br>